syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

 N> Syncfusion.VisualStudio.TestTools.UITest.SfGridExtension.dll needs to be installed in GAC location.
 Please refer to the MSDN link for [GAC](https://msdn.microsoft.com/en-us/library/ex0ss12c(v=vs.80).aspx) installation.

-### Steps to work with coded UI
+### Steps to work with Coded UI

 This section explains how to create a CodedUITest project and test the tree grid application.

-1. Create a new WPF application or open an existing WPF application with tree grid and enable the coded UI test in tree grid.
+1. Create a new WPF application or open an existing WPF application with tree grid and enable the Coded UI test in tree grid.
 To enable CUITs, set AutomationPeerHelper.EnableCodedUI to true and access the AutomationPeerHelper class from Syncfusion.UI.Xaml.Grid namespace as demonstrated in the following code sample.

 {% tabs %}
 {% highlight c# %}